svfodekar/api-redirector-feedback/How To Use.md

 # 🌟 Redirect to Local Server Chrome Extension 🌟

-This extension helps backend developers redirect API requests from a live frontend to their **local development server**.
-Debugging and testing frontend features with a local backend has never been easier! 🚀
+This extension empowers backend developers to seamlessly redirect API requests from a live frontend to their local backend development server.
+It simplifies debugging and testing frontend/backend features with a local backend, making the development process faster and more efficient! 🚀

 ---